Eoropie

 Eoropie (Eòrapaidh) is the most northerly village on the Isle of Lewis in the parish of Ness, in the Outer Hebrides, Scotland.
 Eoropie is within the parish of Barvas.
-The Teampull Mholuaidh is to be found here.
+The Teampull Mholuaidh is found here.
 Eoropie is situated at the end of the B8013 and B8014 roads, from Lionel and Port of Ness, respectively.

 It is just south of the Butt of Lewis and contains the Eoropie Dunes Park.

 Landmarks

 Teampall Rònaidh/Rònain

-In Eoropie is Teampall Rònaidhb which are the remains of chapel that is a scheduled ancient monument and is believed to be the oldest church site in Northern Lewis.
+In Eoropie is Teampall Rònaidh which are the remains of chapel that is a scheduled ancient monument and is believed to be the oldest church site in Northern Lewis.
 Local tradition associations the site with the island of North Rona.
-It is sais that St Ronan was taken from Ness to North Rona on the back of a sea monster.
+It is said that St Ronan was taken from Ness to North Rona on the back of a sea monster.
 It is said to have been built by a person named Rònaidh, who lived in it with his sister.